-Also, the Belles made some great catches, notably by left fielder Edythe “Edie” Perlick, right fielder Eleanor Dapkus, shortstop Moe Trezza, and first sacker "Marnie" Danhauser, who handled 22 chances flawlessly.
+Also, the Belles made some great catches, notably by left fielder Edythe “Edie” Perlick, right fielder Eleanor Dapkus, shortstop Moe Trezza, and first sacker Marnie Danhauser, who handled 22 chances flawlessly.

-Sophie especially remembered Perlick’s catch: "Rosie Gacioch was a fairly good hitter.
+Sophie especially remembered Perlick’s catch in left field: “Rosie Gacioch was a fairly good hitter.
 She really nailed the ball, and I don’t know, Edie, whatever sense she had, sixth sense, or whatever, she just seemed to take off at the crack of the bat.
 Right at the last second, she turned around and leaped and caught the ball!
 I can still see it, to this day.
 It was the most tremendous catch I’ve ever seen in my life, and it saved a home run.”

 Speaking in 1996, Moe Trezza described that same play: “With Sophie on base, Rockford became very tense.
 Sophie was great at working the pitchers.
 Deegan, the Rockford pitcher, tried to keep Sophie close to first base.
 Sophie’s speed and keen instinct allowed her to steal second.
-I can’t remember what the count one me was.
+I can’t remember what the count on me was.
 Sophie had a big lead off second.
 Leo Murphy, our manager, gave me the hit sign.

 “The ball came in and I could see Sophie going as I swung, like a hit-and-run.
 Being a late swinger, I usually hit through the middle or to the right side of the field.
 As I ran to first, I saw the ball go through the infield, so I never saw Sophie slide across home plate.
 The screams of the fans told me once again, Sophie came through for Racine.
 The team jumped on Sophie and I got lost in the crowd.
 I do remember a fan on the first base line, shaking my hand.
-He put a five dollar bill in it and before I realized what he did, he disappeared.”
+He put a $5 bill in it and before I realized what he did, he disappeared.”

 “That would have been a clue that I was being considered, but I never thought about it.
-Then when I was picked, well, I have a little bit of pride about that, because it was the managers that did the picking, and most of them were major league managers.”
+Then when I was picked, well, I have a little bit of pride about that, because it was the managers that did the picking, and most of them were major-league managers.”

-“Not only was Sophie a super player and the master of the slide,” Edie (Perlick) Keating recalled, "but she was also a great friend.
+“Not only was Sophie a super player and the master of the slide,” Edie (Perlick) Keating remembered, “but she was also a great friend.
 I believe our team was the only one which had most of the same players for our eight years in the league.
 We all liked each other and became lasting friends.”

 “Sophie isn’t upbeat, just down-to-earth and very family-oriented,” Maddy English recalled about her former roommate.
 “She always worked hard at baseball, and she sent money to her family.
 She’s a real person.
 There’s nothing phony about her.”